leenput/microcredential-nextflow-project/STEPBYSTEP.md

 ```

 ### 1. QC module - nanoplot
-Find appropriate **conda enviroments/containers**.
+Find appropriate **conda enviroments/containers**.<br>
 - conda: https://anaconda.org/bioconda/nanoplot=1.44.1
-- container: quay.io/biocontainers/nanoplot:1.44.1--pyhdfd78af_0
+- container: quay.io/biocontainers/nanoplot:1.44.1--pyhdfd78af_0  <br>

 **Define inputs**: the tool takes raw/filtered fastq or ubam files (with --fastq flag) or sorted and mapped bam files (with --bam).
 Therefore, we need to define two seperate processes, one for read QC and one for mapping QC.
-In main.nf we need to include the nanoplot.nf module for NANOPLOT_RAW process as QC_RAW, QC_FILT to use it twice, and the NANOPLOT_BAM for read alignment QC
+In main.nf we need to include the nanoplot.nf module for NANOPLOT_RAW process as QC_RAW, QC_FILT to use it twice, and the NANOPLOT_BAM for read alignment QC<br>

-As module input: tuple of sample name and reads and a step value
+As module input: tuple of sample name and reads and a step value<br>
 -> match this in main.nf by defining appropriate channel that is shaped like a tuple with three elements (sample, reads-filepath, step)
 -> we can use the *map operator* for this

-**Define outputs**: the tool generates a bunch of different file formats (html, png, txt, log), so we should specify and emit them in the output section.
+**Define outputs**: the tool generates a bunch of different file formats (html, png, txt, log), so we should specify and emit them in the output section.<br>

 ### 2. read processing module - chopper
-Find appropriate **conda enviroments/containers**.
+Find appropriate **conda enviroments/containers**.<br>
 - conda: https://anaconda.org/bioconda/chopper=0.10.0
 - container: quai.io biocontainers: quay.io/biocontainers/chopper:0.10.0--hcdda2d0_0